bbauska/TUMx-DWAPNx/README.md

 fired, I want the following function to be called, and tick is the event that gets called every step of the simulation of this force layout.
-So, whenever it&apos;s calculating new positions, this function

-will be called.
-So, what we&apos;re going to do now, every time d3 calculates

-new position for nodes, we&apos;re going to start adding attributes to our nodes.
-So, in this node variable, we still have stored any element with class node and after calling this, there will be a class node element for any of our nodes in the data.
-So, what we&apos;re going to do now on every tick, we&apos;re going to update two attributes of our nodes and those two attributes are defining the position.
+So, whenever it&apos;s calculating new positions, this function will be called.
+What we&apos;re going to do now, every time d3 calculates new position for nodes, we&apos;re going to start adding attributes to our nodes.
+In this node variable, we still have stored any element with class node and after calling this, there will be a class node element for any of our nodes in the data.

+What we&apos;re going to do now on every tick, we&apos;re going to update two attributes of our nodes and those two attributes are defining the position.
 The first one is cx at the position in the x-direction and it&apos;s going to be defined by a function and in this case, this gets a data point and that is d3 convention.
 This data point is actually going to be our node as calculated in the force layout up here.